ember-learn/ember-styleguide/docs/concepts/table-of-contents.md

 # Table of Contents

 Instead of providing a component we provide this concept for our table of contents.
 You can see the concept below.
 Every item in the list is either a `toc-heading`, giving it heading styling, or an `toc-item`.
 The `anchor`-tags wrapped in a `toc-item` will get specific styling.
-On the main level, not wrapped in a `sub-table-of contents`, they will be the brand-color.
+On the main level, not wrapped in a `sub-table-of-contents`, they will be the brand-color.
 When they are wrapped in a `sub-table-of-contents`, they will have an "active" indicator and a hover state, this will also indent them from the main level.

 ```html
 <ul class="table-of-contents">